Back to the blog

 1.e4 c5 2.d4 cxd4 3.c3

-The Smith-Morra is the cousin of the Danish Gambit but aimed at the Sicilian Defense, which is one of the most popular replies to 1.e4.
-With this gambit, you take Sicilian players out of their comfort zone.
+The Smith-Morra is the cousin of the Danish Gambit and it is aimed against 1…c5 which is one of themost played replies to 1. e4.
+With this gambit, you take players of Sicilian out of their comfort zone.

 Why 1400s love it:

-• Leads to fast development and kingside attacks.
+Leading to a rapid expansion and kingside attacks.

-• Encourages understanding of open files (c- and d-file) and initiative.
+Encourages knowledge of open files (c- and d-files) and initiative.

 Key Plans: